bxparks/rpn83p/docs/USER_GUIDE_BASE.md

 # RPN83P User Guide: BASE Functions

-This document describes the `BASE` functions of the RPN83P application which allow numbers to be converted between 4 different bases (DEC, HEX, OCT, and BIN) and support various arithmetic and bitwise operations similar to the HP-16C.
-It has been extracted from [USER_GUIDE.md](USER_GUIDE.md) due to its length.
+This document describes the `BASE` functions of the RPN83P application.
+They allow numbers to be converted between 4 different bases (DEC, HEX, OCT, and BIN), and they support various arithmetic and bitwise operations similar to the HP-16C.
+The document has been extracted from [USER_GUIDE.md](USER_GUIDE.md) due to its length.

 **Version**: 1.0.0 (2024-07-19)